Boycott

-A boycott is an act of nonviolent, voluntary abstention from a product, person, organisation, or country as an expression of protest.
+A boycott is an act of nonviolent, voluntary abstention from a product, person, organization, or country as an expression of protest.
 It is usually for moral, social, political, or environmental reasons.
 The purpose of a boycott is to inflict some economic loss on the target, or to indicate a moral outrage, usually to try to compel the target to alter an objectionable behavior.

 The word is named after Captain Charles Boycott, agent of an absentee landlord in Ireland, against whom the tactic was successfully employed after a suggestion by Irish nationalist leader Charles Stewart Parnell and his Irish Land League in 1880.

 Sometimes, a boycott can be a form of consumer activism, sometimes called moral purchasing.
 When a similar practice is legislated by a national government, it is known as a sanction.
 Frequently, however, the threat of boycotting a business is an empty threat, with no significant effect on sales.